Anthony Albanese: Social media

 In June 2024, Albanese pledged to introduce legislation that would force social media companies to ensure users under 16 years old could not create accounts, in an effort to curb the negative effects of social media on children.
 This plan was criticised by industry groups and major social media companies such as Meta (parent company of Facebook).
 The Online Safety Amendment (Social Media Minimum Age) Act 2024 was passed by Parliament on 28 November 2024, making Australia the first country in the world to legislate a minimum age for social media use.
-The ban is due to commence by the end of 2025.
+The ban commenced on 10 December 2025.
 Albanese's government attempted to pass laws that would have compelled social media companies to regulate misinformation on their platforms, but abandoned them after they failed to find support in Parliament.

 Healthcare

 In May 2023, Albanese's government invested $3.5 billion to triple the fee general practitioners receive for bulk billing their patients in order to address the decline in rates of bulk billing.
-In February 2025, Albanese committed his government to invest $8.5 billion in Medicare services including $18 million in subsidised general practitioner's visits, 400 nursing scholarships and general practitioner training programs for 2,000 doctors The Albanese government implemented an election promise to fund non-emergency urgent care clinics, opening up 58 across every state and territory by the beginning of 2024.
+In February 2025, Albanese committed his government to invest $8.5 billion in Medicare services including $18 million in subsidised general practitioner's visits, 400 nursing scholarships and general practitioner training programs for 2,000 doctors.
+The Albanese government implemented an election promise to fund non-emergency urgent care clinics, opening up 58 across every state and territory by the beginning of 2024.